Blog

 Companies now have sensitive customer information, passwords, company credit cards and IP addresses floating around in Slack DMs and channels.
 Businesses simply can’t afford to take the risk of having this level and amount of sensitive information in Slack.

-To find out more about how Metomic can secure your Slack application, book a personalised demo with one of our security experts today.
+To find out more about how Metomic can secure your Slack application, get in touch with our team directly, or book a demo with one of our security experts today.